PlummersSoftwareLLC/Primes/PrimeR/solution_1/README.md

 It turns out that 32 bits per logical value are used when a vector has the size of one million logical values.
 More information on the memory management by R is described [here](http://adv-r.had.co.nz/memory.html).

+### Special findings and performance tweaks

+It turns out that finding the next prime in R is really slow if you use, `which`, `Position` or `match`.
+Even a second while loop is much faster, but still slow.
+In the latest code is solved this by adding `if (bit_array[factor] == TRUE) {`.
+This implements the search loop in the same while loop and somehow this makes a difference in R.

+### Credits

+Special thanks to @nobrien97 for pointing out the possible code improvement in my original code an better Dockerfile.

 ## Run instructions

 ### Run native